IMAV-MAVLab-2024/tucan-configs/README.md

 export CYCLONEDDS_URI=file://<path_to>/cyclonedds-laptop.xml
 ```

 5. And then in a terminal window on your laptop with the environment variables set run the following command.
-This should show the PX4 topics.
 ```sh
 ros2 topic list
 ```